 No. Unreported CPD hours can't be carried over from one year to the next.
 The CPD Reporting Year is December 1 to November 30 (Bylaw 10-1 (1)) coinciding with the ABCFP fiscal year and registration renewal deadline.

 What happens if I do not report 30 CPD Hours by November 30, in a given year?

 If you do not accumulate and report 30 CPD hours in the online Reporting Tool by November 30, you will be considered ‘non-compliant,’ (Bylaw 10-2(1)a) resulting in the following:

 - The Registrar will notify the Audit and Practice Review committee; and

 - The Audit and Practice Review committee may direct the Registrar to issue a notice of non-compliance requiring you to pay a late fee or complete any outstanding CPD requirements (Bylaw 10-2(2)).

-What areas of learning are acceptable to the new Continuing Professional Development (CPD) program?
+What areas of learning are acceptable to the new CPD program?

-There are three areas of acceptable learning in the new Continuing Professional Development (CPD) program including:
+There are three areas of acceptable learning in the new CPD program, including:

 - Professional Practice Area Competencies;

 - Professional Competencies (ethics, professional reliance, ABCFP bylaws, Indigenous Reconciliation, PGA, Code of Ethical and Professional Conduct, and forest stewardship); and